Quadi

 After about 380 AD their Middle Danubian region experienced an influx of armed peoples from more distant parts of eastern Europe, most notably the Huns, Alans and Goths.
 In 395 AD, Saint Jerome listed the Quadi and their traditional neighbours the Sarmatians, Marcomanni, and Vandals, as peoples who had recently been ransacking the nearby Roman provinces together with these newcomers.
 In 409 he placed the Quadi, Vandals, Sarmatians, Heruli, and even inhabitants of Roman Pannonia, in another list of peoples from the Danubian region who had recently moved west, and occupied parts of Gaul.
 These were the last clear contemporary records of the Quadi.
 Given their presence in Gaul in 409 AD the Quadi are considered likely to have been prominent among the Suevi who moved further west into Iberia by 409 AD and founded the Kingdom of the Suebi in Gallaecia, in present day northern Spain and Portugal.
 This Gallaecian kingdom lasted for more than a century, until it was defeated by the Visigoths, and integrated into their kingdom in 585.

 Meanwhile, until he died in 453, the empire of Attila controlled the Middle Danubian region, and a much later source claimed that the Quadi fought under Attila at the Battle of the Catalaunian Plains in 451 AD.
-After Attila's death smaller kingdoms were founded in or near the old Marcomanni and Quadi kingdoms, by the "Danube Suevi", as well as the Rugii, Heruli and Sciri.
-These "Danube Suevi" are likely to have included descendants of the Quadi, Marcomanni and other Suebian peoples of the region.
+After Attila's death smaller kingdoms were founded in or near the old Marcomanni and Quadi kingdoms, by the "Danube Suevi" (Donausueben), as well as the Rugii, Heruli and Sciri.
+These Danube Suevi are likely to have included descendants of the Quadi, Marcomanni and other Suebian peoples of the region.
 Their short-lived independent kingdom was defeated by Ostrogoths at the Battle of Bolia in 469.
 Some of them apparently moved westwards under their king Hunimund, into present-day western Austria and southern Germany, where they became allies of the Alemanni.
 Other Quadi are presumed to have remained in the Middle Danube region and adapted to the subsequent waves of conquerors, either among the remaining settled communities, or among the more mobile groups which were prominent during this "migration period".
 Like their neighbours the Heruli, Rugii and Sciri, many probably became followers of the large forces which successfully invaded Italy from the Middle Danube under Odoacer (476 AD), Theoderic the Great (493 AD), and finally the Suebian Langobards (starting in 568 AD), who are believed to have integrated many of their fellow Suebi into their ranks before moving into Italy.